YOLK Solar Paper + Pouch Review

 Weight & Portability

-Though the Yolk scored low on the durability metric, this small panel is undoubtedly one of the most lightweight and portable panels in this review.
-This 10W panel is the lightest panel in this review.
+Though the Yolk scored low on the durability metric, this small panel is undoubtedly one of the most lightweight.
+This 5W panel is the lightest panel in this review.
 It is incredibly thin, hence the name "Solar Paper".
 These features are great, but the fact that the Yolk lacks durability makes it fall short of the other lightweight panels, like the Renogy 5W.
 It also lacks the output power of most other panels in this review, including other small capacity panels like the Goal Zero Nomad 7.

 This panel is best for urban use.
 The thin, delicate design is not ideal for backcountry travel.
 This is unfortunate because the Yolk is the most light-weight panel we tested.
 We were hoping to find the ultimate lightweight panel for backpacking, but the Yolk lacks the durability for this purpose.
 It is also costly, which is another downside to taking the Yolk into the backcountry.
 We still found the Renogy E.Flex5 to better fill this role as our Top Pick for portability.